 Every case is unique and there may be circumstances that need to be considered to reach a just and equitable child support amount.
 Support is ordinarily paid to the parent who spends the most amount of time with the child but each parent’s income is also part of the child support calculation.
 In the case of an unmarried mother seeking child support from the child’s father, a paternity action involving DNA testing to secure legal recognition of fatherhood may be necessary in order to enforce the father to pay a fair amount of child support.
 We can assist either parent in establishing proper paternity in order to resolve child support issues, including defending you against a paternity action over a child of whom you are not the father.

-If you have any questions or would like to schedule a FREE initial 30 minutes consultation with one of our experienced attorneys, please Contact Us online or call at (408)772-5469 today!
+If you have any questions or would like to schedule an initial consultation with one of our experienced attorneys, please Contact Us online or call at (408)772-5469 today!